Samantha Azzopardi: Criminal activities

 Azzopardi first came to the attention of authorities in Rockhampton, Australia, in November 2007 when she was 19.
-She claimed to be Dakota Johnson and was charged with intent to defraud.
+She claimed to be American actress Dakota Johnson and was charged with intent to defraud.
 In September 2010, she tried to enroll in at least two schools in Brisbane, posing as a student, but was rejected from the second school after her reference letter was found to be fraudulent.

 Azzopardi was found outside the General Post Office, Dublin (GPO) in October 2013 by officers from Garda Síochána, wandering up and down and apparently unable to speak English.
 She came to be known as the "GPO Girl".
 The police believed that she was the victim of sex trafficking and was around 14 years of age.
 When she was eventually identified, the opinion of the Garda Síochána was divided; some maintained that she had not committed a crime as she had not actually claimed anything had been done to her and so needed mental health treatment, whereas others wanted her charged for wasting police time.

 In September 2014, Azzopardi walked into a health centre in Calgary, Canada, claiming her name was Aurora Hepburn and that she was the victim of a sexual assault and abduction.
 The police spent an estimated CA$150,000 (A$166,000), assembling a case, only to be informed of her identity.
 Azzopardi was charged with public mischief.
 In December 2014, the Canadian courts sentenced her to two months detention, which she had already served, and deported her to Australia a week later, accompanied by a Canadian Border Services Agency officer, so that she did not disappear en route.

 In late 2016, Azzopardi enrolled at the Good Shepherd School at Marrickville in New South Wales, claiming to be a 13-year-old named Harper Hart.
 In June 2017, she was charged with "dishonestly obtaining financial advantage by deception, for the education, counselling, food, accommodation and electronics she was given while posing as Harper".
 She pleaded guilty and was sentenced to a year in prison.